- WHO WE ARE

 CVSan would recommend that the property owner, or buyer, to obtain at least three bids from a qualified plumbing contractor and be physically present to witness the CCTV video survey.

-If the property owner were required to completely replace the sewer lateral, the SLC would be valid for 20 years.
-If the sewer lateral passed the verification test, or only required a repair, the SLC would be valid for 10 years.
+If the property owner is required to completely replace the sewer lateral, the Compliance Certificate would be valid for 30 years.
+If the sewer lateral passed the CCTV inspection without any work required, or the sewer lateral only required a repair, the Compliance Certificate would be valid for 10 years.

 The current property owner is ultimately responsible for the sewer lateral compliance.
 It is up to the buyer, the seller, and the real estate agent to negotiate this in escrow.
-If the sewer lateral does not pass the verification test, then the current owner has the option to replace the sewer lateral to become compliant or provide the cost of the work to the buyer.
-There is no requirement for the seller to have the compliance test performed.
-The compliance is only triggered by the sale of the property.
-A time-extension process is available if the buyer/seller negotiates to take on the sewer lateral compliance.
-Since the housing market is currently a seller’s market, East Bay Municipal Utility District (EBMUD) has seen many buyers taking on the sewer lateral compliance.
+If the sewer lateral does not pass the CCTV inspection, then the current owner has the option to correct the sewer lateral to become compliant or provide the cost of the work to the buyer.
+A time-extension process is available if the buyer/seller negotiates to take on the sewer lateral compliance after the close of escrow.

 CVSan first met with members of the Bay East Association of REALTORS (Bay East Realtors) in March 2017 to discuss the proposed Private Sewer Lateral Program.
 The Bay East Realtors were notified that the program would be a discussion item at the March 6, 2018 regular Board of Directors (Board) meeting and were sent the program report prior to the meeting so they would have the opportunity to prepare comments and questions for the Board.
 At the meeting, a draft version of the CVSan Code was presented to the public to serve as a framework to begin discussion about the Private Sewer Lateral Program.